 Tidying is an inevitability of owning a home.
-But cleaning doesn’t have to be a hassle.
-Follow these tips for a home that’s easier to keep spotless.
+But spring cleaning doesn’t have to be a hassle.
+Follow this spring cleaning guide to décor for a home that’s easier to keep spotless.

 Neat freaks, I salute you.
 You wouldn’t be caught dead with a week-old pile of laundry collecting dust on the couch.
 You might never know the secret shame of a sink full of lasagna-crusted dishes.
 And there’s a good chance your fridge will never contain questionable plum sauce that expired in 2014.